Home / Helpful Guides / IRS Guides Summarized / Publication 529

 How readers should use the publication as a current-law correction tool

 The best way to use Publication 529 is as a quick lookup when a taxpayer or preparer encounters a deduction that may or may not be available under current law.
 Rather than searching for general information online (which often reflects pre-TCJA rules), the publication provides the definitive current-law answer organized by deduction type.
-It is short, focused, and designed to prevent errors rather than to identify new planning opportunities.
+It’s short and designed to prevent errors rather than to identify new planning opportunities.

 How to Use This Publication

-Start by identifying the specific expense you are trying to deduct.
-Look it up in the publication to determine whether it falls into a category that is currently suspended, a category that remains available, or a category that was never deductible.
+Start by identifying the specific expense you’re trying to deduct.
+Look it up in the publication to determine whether it falls into a category that’s currently suspended, a category that remains available, or a category that was never deductible.
 If the deduction is available, follow the publication’s guidance on where to report it.

 In practice, this publication takes only a few minutes to review for most taxpayers.
 Its value is in confirming — quickly and authoritatively — whether a deduction idea is valid under current law.